What is a seminar? A short presentation by Career Center advisors designed to help you with your career or

 Exploring International Opportunities: Internships & Careers

-The Chico State Career Center will host an international panel consisting of Chico State alumni, current Chico State students and others with successful international career and internship experiences in places such as Australia, Germany, South America, Thailand, and Africa.
+The Chico State Career Center will host an international panel consisting of Chico State alumni, current Chico State students and others with successful international career and internship experiences in a wide variety of countries.
 Come listen to panelists tell their stories and offer advice about what a career or internship overseas is like.

 Acing the Writing Portion of the GRE